 “This is what you are like if you have sex before marriage,” he said seriously, “you are asking your future husband or wife to drink this cup.”

 Over the years the messages melded together into the common refrain: “Sarah, your virginity was a gift and you gave it away.
-You did not make the sacrifice of chastity, throwing away your virtue for a moment of pleasure.
+You threw away your virtue for a moment of pleasure.
 You have twisted God’s ideal of sex and love and marriage.
 You will never be free of your former partners, the boys of your past will haunt your marriage like soul-ties.
 Your virginity belonged to your future husband.
 You stole from him.
-If – if! – you ever get married, you’ll have tremendous baggage to overcome in your marriage, you’ve damaged and ruined everything.
+If – if! – you ever get married, you’ll have tremendous baggage to overcome in your marriage, you’ve ruined everything.
 No one honourable or godly wants to marry you.
-You are damaged, used-up goods, Sarah.”
+You are damaged goods, Sarah.”

 If true love waits, I heard, then I have been disqualified from true love.

 In the face of our sexually-dysfunctional culture, the Church longs to stand as an outpost of God’s ways of love and marriage, purity and wholeness.

 And yet we twist that until we treat someone like me – and, according to this research, 80% of you are like me – as if our value and worth was tied up in our virginity.

 We, the majority non-virgins in the myopic purity conversations, feel like the dirty little secret, the not-as-goods, the easily judged example.
 In this clouded swirl of shame, our sexual choices are the barometer of our righteousness and worth.
 We can’t let any one know, so we keep it quiet, lest any one discover we were not virgins on some mythic wedding night.
 We don’t want to be the object of disgust or pity or gossip or judgement.
 And in the silence, our shame – and the lies of the enemy – grow.